EliteLoser/misc/notes/Infinite screenshot syndrome on iPhone.md

-# "Infinite screenshot" on iPhone instead of the screen being locked
+# "Infinite screenshot" on iPhone, instead of the screen being locked

 Date of publishing: 2023-02-19